timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp-06.md

 # IP Address Space and Autonomous Systems

-To prevent failure scenarios which persist beyond remediation, the topological placement and reachability of Publication Servers in the global Internet routing system need to be considered very carefully.
+To prevent failure scenarios which persist beyond remediation, the topological placement and reachability of publication servers in the global Internet routing system need to be considered very carefully.
 See section 6 of [@!RFC7115].

 An example of a problematic scenario would be when a prefix or AS path related to